Using Alternative Dispute Resolution to solve your consumer problem

 If your complaint is about other goods or services, look in our section Something's gone wrong with a purchase to see if there is a trade association that offers ADR.

-If you need more help call the Citizens Advice consumer helpline.
+If you need more help contact Advice Direct Scotland's consumer service or your local Citizens Advice bureau.